Fees & Finance

 **Availability of loans at level3 does not replace the legal entitlement to full funding for learners aged 19 to 23 undertaking their first full level 3.

-The University Centre at Leeds City College and Keighley College provides a high quality learning experience at a reasonable price.
+In studying a Higher Education or Teacher Education course with University Centre Leeds, whether it be at our University Centre, Quarry Hill Campus, Printworks Campus, Keighley College or Harrogate College, we provide a high quality learning experience at a reasonable price.
 Our fees are set with this in mind.

-We will be charging tuition fees of £7,250 per academic year unless otherwise stated, for those UK and EU residents starting full-time HE programmes in 2019/2020.
-This decision has been made after very careful consideration of the Government’s proposed changes to Higher Education funding, which means that students will have to cover the whole cost of the tuition themselves, rather than the Government paying part of it.
+We will be charging full time tuition fees of £7,950 per academic year unless otherwise stated, for those UK and EU residents starting full-time HE programmes in 2020/21.

 For those who have the potential to benefit from studying with us at the University Centre, there should be no financial barriers.